Jackpock123/calculator/README.md

 1. **The application should take a mobile first approach and be responsive for smaller screens.** However, most smaller devices have calculator mobile applications so the typical user would be using a computer.
 2. After reading [this](https://html.com/input-type-button/) article I **decided to use input elements instead of buttons.** As some of the input values were not intuitive I used both *value* and *aria-label* attributes.
 2. **Data types are used to interact with JS and IDs for CSS to seperate out styling and script based behaviour.** Although if the data type or ID changes at a later date the author would have to update both the style and JS sheets.
 Q: Is this unnecesary or good practice?
 2. **Semantics:** Input elements with type='button' chosen over button elements.
-Used a <form> element because the calculator contained [interactive controls for submitting information.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) Used a Aria role='application' to indicate to assisstive technologies that it is a desktop application.
+Used a <form> element because the calculator contained [interactive controls for submitting information.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) Used a Aria role='application' to indicate to assistive technologies that it is a desktop application.

 ### Accessibility Considerations
 1. **Using a value attribute or innerText to describe button function:** I wanted the equivalent of alt text for images to describe unintuitive button functions such as DEL, AC and MR. I was going to delete the buttons' value attribute as it seemed like surplus code.
 However, as [this guidance](https://dequeuniversity.com/rules/axe/3.2/button-name) suggested using either an *aria-label* or *value* attribute I decided to proceed using aria labels.